Images of 9/11 attack, porn interrupt voting machine hearing

-ATLANTA (AP) — A federal hearing on a challenge to Georgia’s voting machines was interrupted Friday when someone began posting video and symbols, including images from the Sept.
+ATLANTA (AP) — A federal hearing on a challenge to Georgia’s voting machines was interrupted Friday when someone began posting video and symbols during the live Zoom session, including images from the Sept.
 11 attacks, a swastika and pornography.

 Before the interruption, there were roughly 100 people signed in as participants and observers to the high-profile hearing.